Flirting with the Taboo at the Cairo Festival for Contemporary & Experimental Theatre

 Beyond the productions and conference, censorship remained a predominant subject of discussion.
 This was the topic of conversation at the playwriting workshop, where I acted as Arabic-English translator between the facilitator, Swiss director Erik Altorfer, and twelve aspiring theatre artists from Cairo.
 The participants felt that the subjects they’d like to explore in their writing—sexual harassment and state corruption, to name a few—would never be approved by the censors here.
 Erik had a different stance: that removing censorship was going to have to be a gradual process rather than an immediate one.
 He argued that countries that suddenly stopped censoring art, post-revolutions, ended up producing work that took advantage of the freedom of speech in ways that came off as shallow or lacked nuance.

 I found myself of two minds.
 On one hand, I do not see the degree of censorship in local theatre here as productive.
 On the other, some of the best dramatic writing produced throughout history came under authoritarian rule with heavy censorship.
-I left the workshop that day thinking: How can artists leverage the constraints of censorship to create innovative dramaturgies rather than approach the constraint as a hurdle?
+I left the workshop that day thinking, How can artists leverage the constraints of censorship to create innovative dramaturgies rather than approach the constraints as hurdles?
 How can we maintain what’s compelling about these dramaturgies beyond censored theatrical environments?

 The Cairo theatre community needs a space where discussions on the philosophies of the body can happen uncensored.
 It needs a space where actors can talk about the diaspora from experiences seldom heard here.
 The international community needs better access to Arab narratives, which every day become harder to export due to strained economies.
 The more time I spend in Cairo and the further I develop my understanding of the nuances of Egyptian society, the more I value the space for free discourse and cultural exchange the festival creates.